 Because wine ages, the taste can change and have more flavor after many years.
 Remember that aged wine does not mean that it has gone bad.
 On the contrary, it will be even better than before, provided that it’s stored in a cool place and the drink hasn’t been opened before.
 A wine that is stored properly needs to be laid horizontally or on its’ side in order to keep the cork moistened.
 This is done to ensure that the cork won’t deteriorate in its’ structure if its’ less exposed to outside elements.
 If the cork is heavily exposed to air, this will cause holes to develop in the cork, and it will start to loosen up.
 A weakened cork will cause the wine to stop its’ aging process and the wine will go bad prematurely.

 Here are additional tips on when to know if your wine has gone bad:

 Opening The Wine

-If you decide to open up your bottle of wine to share with your guests, friends, or family, then you need to understand that the bottle of wine will only be good for a couple of days or up to a week total.
-The quicker you drink the wine after opening, the better it will taste overall.
+If you decide to open up your bottle of wine to share with your guests, friends, or family, then you need to understand that the bottle of wine will only be good for a couple of days or up to a week in total.
+The quicker you drink the wine after opening it, the better it will taste overall.
 If you wait and delay consumption, the chances are greater that the taste and texture of wine won’t be as good.
 If you re-cork the wine after usage and want to store it for a later date, it’s important to keep the wine bottle in a cool spot in the refrigerator.
-A cellar or cabinet that is dark and cold would also be a good option when storing an opened wine bottle.
-After opening the bottle, it’s important to use the original cork and to seal it tightly if you decide to use it again at a later time.
+A cellar or cabinet that is dark and cold would also be a good option when storing an opened wine.
+After opening the bottle, it’s important to use the original cork and seal it tightly if you decide to use it again at a later time.
 If the original cork is damaged or doesn’t fit as properly, you can buy a wine stopper from a local store to preserve the opened wine.

 Signs of Bad Wine